Bringing birdsong back to our Great Walks

 A key focus area of our partnership with DOC is investing in a range of biodiversity projects across our Great Walks network – an iconic part of New Zealand's tourism offering.
 Our objective with DOC is to bring birdsong back to our Great Walks by enabling sustained predator control and species monitoring on an ongoing basis.

-The partnership currently covers over 45,000 hectares of sustained predator control across six of New Zealand's Great walks, along with species monitoring, tracking, and environmental maintenance.
-Some of the species the biodiversity projects help to support include kiwi, takahē, whio, pāteke, kea, rockwren, and mohua, although many other native species benefit indirectly.
+The partnership currently covers over 42,000 hectares of sustained predator control across five of New Zealand's Great walks, along with species monitoring, tracking, and environmental maintenance.
+Some of the species the biodiversity projects help to support include kiwi, takahē, whio, pāteke, kea, rock wren, and mohua, although many other native species benefit indirectly.

 Biodiversity projects like those that Air New Zealand supports with DOC are giving our native species a fighting chance.
 But it will take all of us to do our bit.